Skip to main content

 The commonality of dual diagnosis in addicts and alcoholics is astronomical.
 Some research has shown that approximately 50% of people who suffer with substance use disorder also suffer from a mental health disorder, and vice versa.
 Meaning that 50% of those with a mental health condition also suffer from substance abuse disorder.
 That’s a huge percentage when it comes to these life threatening diagnoses.

 Both mental health and substance abuse come with their own set of potentially life threatening and life altering side effects.
-Receiving dual diagnosis treatment as soon as possible is the best way to avoid the dangers associated with both mental health substance abuse disorders.
+Receiving treatment as soon as possible is the best way to avoid the dangers associated with both mental health substance abuse disorders.

 Common Mental Illness in Dual Diagnosis